Consciousness is like a rainbow. There are a multitude of colors. ― Guru Tua

 This state is most notable for its profound state of rest.
 The mind remains alert but without thought.
 Scholars from Joseph Campbell to Maharishi Mahesh Yogi describe it as bliss consciousness.
 This is because you remain self-aware without having the normal inner dialogue.
 The process used to reach this state of consciousness is Japa Meditation.
 Maharishi calls this process Transcendental Meditation.

 Earlier we talked about how most people do not notice the shift between different states.
 Some people have this ability.
 They are often called gifted.
 But, you can learn to do this too.
 All you need to do is practice the methods of meditation noted above.
 This will show you how consciousness is like a rainbow.
-After practicing meditation you will begin to notice these shifts.
+After practicing meditation you will notice these shifts.
 This leads to the realization that pure consciousness underlies all states of awareness.
 This is one way you know that you are expanding awareness.

 Shamanic State of Consciousness